tock/tock/doc/reference/trd-appid.md

 credentials can vary, either due to security policies or certification requirements.

-Because the Process Checking Policy is responsible for assigning Application Identifiers to processes, it is possible for the same Userspace Binary to have different Application Identifiers on different Tock systems.
-For example, suppose a process binary has two Application Credentials TBF footers: one signs with a key A, and the other with key B. Tock systems using a Credentials Checking Policy that accepts key A may assign A as the Global Application Identifier, while Tock systems using a different policy that accepts key B may assign B as the Global Application Identifier.
+Because the Identifier Policy is responsible for assigning Application Identifiers to processes, it is possible for the same Userspace Binary to have different Application Identifiers on different Tock systems.
+For example, suppose a TBF Object has two Application Credentials TBF footers: one signs with a key A, and the other with key B. Tock systems using a Credentials Checking Policy that accepts key A may use A as the Global Application Identifier, while Tock systems using a different policy that accepts key B may use B as the Global Application Identifier.

 4 Process Loading
 ===============================

+Tock defines its process loading algorithm in order to provide deterministic behavior in the presence of colliding Application Identifiers.
+This algorithm is designed to protect agains downgrading attacks and misconfiguration.
+Processes have four possible states in the loading stage: Unloaded, Unchecked, Failed, and Running.
+Processes start in the Unloaded state.

+First, when it boots, the Tock kernel scans the TBF Objects stored in its application flash region.
+It checks that they are valid and can run on the system.
+It loads them in order from lowest to highest address.
+Each successfully loaded TBF Object is loaded into one of the process slots, that process is moved into the Unchecked state.

+Once the application flash has been scanned

-4 Credentials and Versions in Tock Binary Format Objects
+5 Credentials and Versions in Tock Binary Format Objects
 ===============================

 Application Credentials are usually stored in a [Tock Binary